Violence against transgender people: India

 In 2018, a transgender woman was killed by a mob in Hyderabad, India, following false WhatsApp rumors that transgender women were sex trafficking children.
 Three other transgender women were injured in the attack.

 Pakistan

 Despite having legal protections, trans people in Pakistan continue to be targets of violence.
 Between 2015 and September 2020, 68 transgender people were killed in Pakistan, and 1,500 were sexually assaulted in multiple incidents.
-In 2018, transgender people reportedly experienced 479 violence incidents in Khyber Pakhtunkhwa.
+In 2018, 479 violent incidents against transgender people were reported in Khyber Pakhtunkhwa.

-In 2019, Amnesty International published a report indicated Shama, a transgender journalist, was raped by nine men in one of Pakistan's cities, Peshawar.
+In 2019, Amnesty International published a report indicating Shama, a transgender journalist, was raped by nine men in one of Pakistan's cities, Peshawar.

-In September 2020, a prominent transgender activist Gul Panra, was shot six times.
+In September 2020, a prominent transgender activist, Gul Panra, was shot six times.
 Nayyab Ali was allegedly sexually assaulted and attacked by acid as a result of her being transgender.